-A separate project will be progressed at a later stage, which will include for an above ground installation (AGI), connection to the existing subsurface high pressure gas pipeline located to the west of the development, upgrades to the existing electricity substation and associated connections.
+The project will require a connection to the existing subsurface high pressure gas pipeline located to the west of the development, upgrades to the existing electricity substation and associated connections.
 Given the major accident hazard potential associated with these installations, we also consider these within our assessment.